FBU2k18/SchedulingApp/README.md

 * [ ] User can add friends and create group calendar requests
 * [ ] Users can create group chats
 * [ ] Voters can find a time to go vote / nearest polling location
+* [ ] Students can find a time to meet with friends

 The following are **optional** features:
 * [ ] Find-my-friends type feature to locate friends